-The Centre regularly organises workshops in operational contexts and regional hubs for humanitarian professionals engaged in frontline negotiation.
+The Centre regularly organises activities in operational contexts and regional hubs for humanitarian professionals engaged in frontline negotiation.
 For an overview of all upcoming events, please visit our Events Calendar.

-While our activities are designed to support professional staff from the five Strategic Partners (ICRC, WFP, UNHCR, MSF and HD Centre), these activities are open to the participation of professionals from all humanitarian organisations active on the frontlines of conflict.
+While our activities are designed to support professional staff from the five Strategic Partners (ICRC, WFP, UNHCR, MSF and HD), these activities are open to the participation of professionals from all humanitarian organisations active on the frontlines of conflict.